bergkvist/prosjektoppgave/report/report.md

  - An image row (vertex attribute) that was assigned to all the vertices of each cylinder
  - An image column (uniform passed to all vertex shaders).

 As previously mentioned, however - it would be ideal not to have to write our own shaders from scratch (with light reflections and everything).
-Turns out we are in luck, since there exists a library called THREE.BAS.
+Turns out we are in luck, since there exists a library called THREE.BAS. [@THREE.BAS]

 ### What is THREE.BAS?
 THREE.BAS (THREE Buffer Animation System) is a library that allows us to reuse the materials in THREE.js, while injecting our own shader code snippets in a relatively clean way.
 This means we only need to write the shader code for the exact logic we need - while we are able to reuse the rest of the shader code that THREE.js already wrote for us - except we now control the color from the inside of the gpu instead of the outside.
 Essentially, we don't need to use RawShaderMaterial directly after all.

 ### What happens to performance now?
-First we compute the imageRow for every cylinder geometry, and set this as a buffer attribute every vertex in the cylinder.
+First we compute the imageRow for every cylinder geometry, and set this as a buffer attribute on every vertex in the cylinder.
 Next, all the cylinders are merged together into a single geometry (carrying over their attributes).

 This geometry is combined with a custom `THREE.BAS`-material to pick color based on imageRow (attribute) and imageColumn (uniform).
 In the main render loop, we change the imageColumn uniform of the material for every time step.
 Instead of sending 1700 colors every time step, we now only send one number: the imageColumn.
 It is unlikely that it is possible to reduce the amount of data sent between the cpu and gpu each timestep by more than this.